 - The plan is developed with NRCS and TSSWCB assistance.

 - The WQMP is certified.

-- The individual implements the WQMP on his/her land.
+- The individual implements the WQMP on their land.

-- The WQMP is subject to annual status reviews.
+- The WQMP is subject to periodic status reviews.

 - WQMP Rules